Geometry Descriptions in scuff-em

 points at which three or more disparate media meet.

-In this case your .scuffgeo
+In this case your .scuffgeo file will specify

 a series of three-dimensional regions and a set of